Fred Lewis: Minor leagues

-Lewis was drafted in the second round (66th overall), and was sent to the short season-A Salem-Keizer Volcanoes.
-While there, earned Northwest League All-Star honors, leading the league with a .322 batting average, while finishing 5th for both hits (77) and on-base percentage(.396).
+Lewis was drafted by the San Francisco Giants in the second round (66th overall) of the 2002 Major League Baseball draft, and was sent to the Low-A Salem-Keizer Volcanoes.
+While there, earned Northwest League All-Star honors, leading the league with a .322 batting average, while finishing 5th for both hits (77) and on-base percentage (.396).
 Lewis also was named co-Player of Month for July, along with Dan Ortmeier and Greg Bruso.

 Lewis spent all of 2003 with the Hagerstown Suns, where he finished the season second in the Giants organization with 30 stolen bases.
-He also led the team with 61 runs scored, while ranking 3rd in games (114) and doubles(17).
+He also led the team with 61 runs scored, while ranking 3rd in games (114) and doubles (17).
 Lewis finished the season with a .250 batting average, but as a result of leading the team in walks with 68, wound up with a .361 on-base percentage.

 Lewis starred on the Norwich Navigators in Norwich, Connecticut, where it was customary for fans to shout his name while he was at bat, on deck, running in from the field or anywhere else in view.
 Lewis would choose the loudest fans to join him in Fred Lewis' Pancake Breakfasts.